UK Droughts & Water Scarcity

 Decision-making in risk-averse areas such as water supply requires high levels of confidence in forecasts.
 Yet we are currently unable to accurately predict the occurrence, duration and intensity of drought events.
 We also have a poor understanding of how these events are modulated by longer term climate and water management, as well as the factors affecting individual and community responses to such events, and the associated impacts.

-At present, the drivers of drought and water scarcity, both meteorological (eg through anticyclonic blocking) and societal (eg supply and demand balance, water storage, transfer and utility trends), are considered in isolation.
+At present, the drivers of drought and water scarcity, both meteorological (such as through anticyclonic blocking) and societal (for example supply and demand balance, water storage, transfer and utility trends), are considered in isolation.
 This means we lack knowledge about how they jointly influence the behaviour of complex hydrological, ecological, agricultural, social, cultural and economic systems.
 We are thus unable to effectively calculate the costs associated with stressing these systems, and it is difficult to make informed management decisions about trade-offs between competing demands.

 The objective of the programme is to support improved decision-making and the identification of new and improved solutions in relation to droughts and water scarcity by providing research.
 This will enable users to identify, predict and respond to drought events, and to understand the interrelationships between their multiple drivers and impacts.